Volkhovnik: Structure

 Individual chapters of the Volkhovnik were distributed among the people as independent works, and the texts of some of them have survived to this day.
 Thus, although the full text of the book is unknown, researchers can form an idea of its individual parts.

 Content

-An excerpt from the early Volkhovnik is given in his work by the historian Mykola Kostomarov, giving in some cases notes of incomprehensible expressions:
+An excerpt from the early Volkhovnik is given in his work by the historian Mykola Kostomarov, giving in some cases notes of incomprehensible expressions.
+In Russian: